Training, Technical Assistance & Consultation

 Collaboration involves sharing resources and information, setting common goals, and working together.
 Collaboration is the glue that holds the TaC components together.
 A main objective of TaC is to offer opportunities for members of the educational community and families to work together for a common cause, namely improving services to students with disabilities.

-The Office of Specialized Services TaC Team develops trainers and technical assistance providers for a wide variety of critical special education issues including IEP development, transition, working with students with behavioral difficulties, and inclusion.
+The Office of Diverse Learners TaC Team develops trainers and technical assistance providers for a wide variety of critical special education issues including IEP development, transition, working with students with behavioral difficulties, and inclusion.
 The end result is quality education and services for students with disabilities.